Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 See airshot pistol shot just above 5000lm led without reflector for another example: [PWM exposure](#pwm-exposure)

-The captures doen for airsoft pistol showed captured bullets with dark top because of led light from bottom only.
-Adding a 2nd 50W led driver and 2nd 5000 lm led lighting from top resolved this issue, see [PWM exposure](#pwm-exposure) for airgun shut captured with that setup:
+The captures done for airsoft pistol showed captured bullets with dark top because of led light from bottom only.
+Adding a 2nd 50W led driver and 2nd 5000 lm led lighting from top resolved this issue, see [PWM exposure](#pwm-exposure) for airgun shot captured with that setup:
 ![setup w/ two leds](res/IMG_060619_182038.jpg)

 ## Tools